Kinesiology

 The art of jujitsu was historically used by the Samurai warrior class in Japan to defend themselves against the enemy.
 It continues to be practiced today and has gained great popularity due to mixed martial arts.
 Jujitsu is a well-rounded martial art that prepares students to respond to a physical assault.
 Students will learn how to break fall and roll, kick, punch, and defend themselves against an assailant.
 The application of joint locks, nerve manipulation, chokes, throws, and control tactics will also be taught.
 This course will also introduce students to basic grappling techniques.

 This course is designed to provide exercise and fitness training for the walking student population.
-Emphasis is on cardiovascular conditioning and muscle strength, and endurance related specifically to walking.
-It is designed for students to participate in and achieve a more strenuous physical activity program.
+The course emphasizes cardiovascular conditioning, muscle strength, and endurance related specifically to walking.
+It is designed to encourage students to participate in and achieve a more strenuous physical activity program.

 This course is designed to provide exercise and fitness training for the moderate to active jogging or running student population.
 Emphasis is on cardiovascular conditioning and muscle strength, and endurance related specifically to jogging and running.
 It is designed for students to participate in and achieve a more strenuous physical activity program.